Alt.tv.simpsons: Discussions

-From its inception, users would use the newsgroup to discuss the quality of the episode, as well as to talk about continuity errors and trivia.
-They would also discuss cultural references, usually related to pop culture.
-Another common topic is freeze frame gags, which are jokes that can only be seen when the viewer tapes the episode and freezes the image.
+From its inception, users used the newsgroup to discuss the quality of the episode, as well as to talk about continuity errors and trivia.
+They also discussed cultural references, usually related to pop culture.
+Another common topic was freeze frame gags, which are jokes that can only be seen when the viewer tapes the episode and freezes the image.
 All of these many discussions were compiled and submitted to The Simpsons Archive, which contains at least 330 episode guides as well as other guides.
-The newsgroup also provides The Simpsons Archive with information on the characters and the setting, as well as a compilation of articles about the show and interview with its cast and crew.
+The newsgroup also provided The Simpsons Archive with information on the characters and the setting, as well as a compilation of articles about the show and interview with its cast and crew.

-Among the most frequent topics of discussion are the real-life location of Springfield, the sexuality of Waylon Smithers and "Who Shot Mr. Burns?", a two-episode publicity stunt in which Mr. Burns was shot by an unknown character.
+Among the most frequent topics of discussion were the real-life location of Springfield, the sexuality of Waylon Smithers, and "Who Shot Mr. Burns?", a two-episode publicity stunt in which Mr. Burns was shot by an unknown character.
 The writers inserted many secret clues into the episode and implemented a contest in which whoever first discovered the shooter would be animated on an episode of the show.
 Although the alt.tv.simpsons community debated this mystery to an extreme degree, no one officially guessed the right answer, and therefore no one was ever animated on the show.
 Due to contest regulations, a winner had to be selected out of a random sample of entries.
 The sample did not contain any correct answers, so the winner who was chosen did not have the right answer and was paid a cash prize in lieu of being animated.